Princess Mabel of Orange-Nassau: Marriage and children

+Prince Friso died in 2013, after spending one and a half years in a coma due to complications he suffered when he was buried under an avalanche.

 Titles, style, and names

-Since her marriage, Mabel uses the style of Royal Highness and the courtesy titles of Princess of Orange-Nassau, Countess of Orange-Nassau, and Lady van Amsberg.
+Since her marriage, Mabel uses the style of Royal Highness and the titles of Princess of Orange-Nassau, Countess of Orange-Nassau, and Lady van Amsberg.
 Although she was not legally created a princess in her own right (a rare privilege in any royal family), it is customary for wives and widows of male members of the Dutch royal family to be accorded the female counterparts of their husbands' titles.
 It was decided that their children each would receive the titles of Count or Countess of Orange-Nassau and Jonkheer or Jonkvrouw van Amsberg.